pi8027/stablesort/README.md

+This library provides two kinds of optimized mergesort functions implemented in Coq.
+The first kind is non-tail-recursive mergesort functions, which allows us to compute the first k smallest elements of a list of length n in the optimal O(n + k log k) time complexity of the partial and incremental sorting problems, in the call-by-need evaluation.
+However, the non-tail-recursive merge function linearly consumes the call stack and triggers a stack overflow in the call-by-value evaluation.
+The second kind is tail-recursive mergesort functions and thus solves the above issue in the call-by-value evaluation.
+However, it does not allow us to compute the output incrementally in the optimal O(n + k log k) time regardless the evaluation strategy.

-This library provides a generic way to prove the stability of sorting algorithms.
-The stability lemmas provided in this library are overloaded using a canonical structure (`StableSort.interface`), and stable sort functions are characterized in this interface by the parametricity axiom and binary trees representing the divide-and-conquer structure of sort.
+To prove correctness (including stability) of these best mergesort functions depending on the situation, this library also provides a generic way to prove these properties.
+The stability lemmas provided in this library are overloaded using a canonical structure (`StableSort.function`), and stable sort functions are characterized in this interface by the parametricity axiom and binary trees representing the divide-and-conquer structure of sort.
 One may prove the stability of a new sorting function by using the parametricity translation (Paramcoq) and providing a lemma corresponding to the binary tree construction.
-This library also provides optimized mergesort algorithms: ones for the call-by-need evaluation and others for the call-by-value evaluation.

-The mergesort functions and the stability proofs provided in this library are mostly based on ones in the `path` library of Mathematical Components.

 ## Meta